brianketaren14/RFM_Segmentation_Project/README.md

-# RFM Unsupervised Learning Project
+# RFM Segmentation \
 ## Project Overview
-This project analyzes a UK-based online retail dataset using RFM (Recency, Frequency, Monetary) analysis and unsupervised learning techniques.
+This project analyzes a UK-based online retail dataset using RFM (Recency, Frequency, Monetary) analysis.
 The goal is to segment customers based on purchasing behavior, identify patterns in the sales data, and provide business recommendations.

 ## Dataset
 The dataset contains sales transaction records for a London-based online retailer from 2007 to 2008.
 The store sells gifts and homeware products to individual customers and small businesses worldwide.